jeka-dev/working-examples/kubernetes/README.md

 ## The Kubernetes Resources

-Class `Resources` defines an object model of the k8s resources to deploy.
-The model instance is constructed from yaml static resources.
-This class proposes methods to :
+Class `Resources` defines an object model using Fabric8 api and support of a generic helper class.
-- modify the model conveniently (setters)
+`Resources` provides :
-- render the model in yaml format
+- mactory methods for creating `Resources` objects customised for predefined environments
-- Factory methods for creating `Resources`objects customised for predefined environments
+- accessors to get Kubernetes mutable and immutable resources to deploy.

 ## The Kube KBean